jpereiran/jpereiran.github.io/_posts/2019-07-07-Basic-web-scraping-with-Requests-in-Falabellas-website.markdown

 	else:
 	   	print(product,'Published')
 ```
-In this case, since we are only looking for information in the url of the website, we use a HEAD call instead of a GET to reduce the response time of the website.
+In this case, since we are only looking for information in the URL of the website, we use a HEAD call instead of a GET to reduce the response time of the website.

 In many cases, you would need to retrieve the whole HTML of the web page with a GET call and then analyze the text to find information: